silk-us/scripts-and-configs/Quickstart/Linux Quick Start.md

 sudo iscsiadm -m node --login
 ```

+After this you should be logged into the SDP as an iSCSI target assuming access and routes have been defined for both the host and SDP interfaces.

 ## 4. (Optional) Add static route - ONLY required if using a secondary interface for iSCSI:

 Though you can use the command `ip route add ...` to add a static route, this does NOT persist through restarts.
 Please use the appropriate network management for your Linux distribution.
 Typically this is either `netplan` or `NetworkManager`.